Hollarwunmy/LITA-Capstone-Project/README.md

 group by month(orderdate)
 order by month(orderdate);

 - Find the top 5 customers by total purchase amount. select top 5 CustomerName, sum(Revenue) As Total_Purchase_Amount from [dbo].[CustomerData]
 group by CustomerName
 order by sum(Revenue) desc

-----Calculate the percentage of total sales contributed by each region. select Region, concat(round(sum(salesamount)*100/(select sum(salesamount) from [dbo].[SalesData]), 0), '%') As PercentageOfTotalSales
+- Calculate the percentage of total sales contributed by each region. select Region, concat(round(sum(salesamount)*100/(select sum(salesamount) from [dbo].[SalesData]), 0), '%') As PercentageOfTotalSales

-from [dbo].[SalesData]
+- from [dbo].[SalesData]
 group by region

-----Identify products with no sales in the last quarter. select product from [dbo].[SalesData] where SalesAmount is null and orderdate in (01/10/2024, 31/12/2024)
+- Identify products with no sales in the last quarter. select product from [dbo].[SalesData] where SalesAmount is null and orderdate in (01/10/2024, 31/12/2024)